ShiveshGit/AP-Project-Tank-Stars/README.md

 # AP-Project-Tank-Stars
-This repo is for maintaining the files of the final game dev project Tank Stars
+This repository is for maintaining the files of the final game development project, Tank Stars

+Contributors:
+1) Raghav Sakhuja
+2) Shivesh Gulati